Inca Trail Machu Picchu + Sacred Valley 3 Days

 Travel health insurance (obligatory)

-The classic 2-day Inca Trail hike is only about 11 km long, but it climbs and climbs up and over Andean mountains, reaching the archaeological complex of Winayhuayna and passing the Intipunku.
+The classic 3-days Inca Trail hike is only about 11 km long trekking at second day, but it climbs and climbs up and over Andean mountains, reaching the archaeological complex of Winayhuayna and passing the Intipunku.
 This makes the 11 km tiring but also with the great reward of seeing spectacular scenery, passing through Andean valleys to cloud forests.
 Welcome to this wonderful experience in Peru.

 This route offers all travelers to Machu Picchu an area of great biodiversity and exclusive access.
-At any given time you may encounter orchids, foxes, cock-of-the-rock (Peru’s national bird), spectacled bears, deer and many more species of flora and fauna.
-While hiking the classic Inca Trail to Machu Picchu, you will also pass by other impressive Inca ruins, such as Wiñay Wayña and Intipinku that only you and those who hike the classic 2-day Inca Trail can see.
+At any given time you may encounter orchids, cock-of-the-rock (Peru’s national bird), spectacled bears, deer, and many more species of flora and fauna.
+While hiking the classic Inca Trail to Machu Picchu, you will also pass by other impressive Inca ruins, such as Wiñay Wayña and Intipunku (Sun Gate) that only you and those who hike the classic 3-day Inca Trail can see.

 Photos and videos are not able to explain and show the great beauty of the Inca Trail and Machu Picchu, from its incredible architecture to the surrounding mountains and mist-filled gorges.
 But we won’t describe it all here.
 Much better if you come with us on the classic guided hike along the Inca Trail to Machu Picchu, with our professional guides.

-After breakfast we will get the train station. it will take us to km.
+After breakfast, we will get to the train station.
+It will take us to km.
 104. It is here that will begin our hike today we will pass through Chachabamba, an Incan archaeological site with an altitude of 2250 masl. or 7,381.89 ft. continuing ascent until we reach Wiñay Wayna the second archaeological site, where we will have a guided tour.
-Throughout the journey you will appreciate the beautiful views of the Urubamba River as well as the great variety of vegetation of this nature reserve (historic sanctuary of Machu Picchu).
+Throughout the journey, you will appreciate the beautiful views of the Urubamba River as well as the great variety of vegetation of this nature reserve (historic sanctuary of Machu Picchu).

-We will have lunch, Box Lunch style, after which continue with our hike to the Sun Gate, “INTI PUNKU” where we will have the first panoramic view of Machu Picchu.
-After a short stop for a few photographs and a short explanation we begin to descend to the Inca citadel.
-It is here where we will have the opportunity to enjoy the beautiful sunset over Machu Picchu.
+We will have lunch (Box Lunch style) after which continue with our hike to the Sun Gate, “INTI PUNKU” where we will have the first panoramic view of Machu Picchu.
+After a short stop for a few photographs and a short explanation, we begin to descend to the Inca citadel.
+It is here that we will have the opportunity to enjoy the beautiful sunset over Machu Picchu.
 Then we take the bus down to the town of Aguas Calientes where our hotel is located.
-After dinner our guide we will coordinate the last details for our visit to Machu Picchu the next day.
+After dinner, our guide will coordinate the last details for our visit to Machu Picchu the next day.

-With two-hour guided tour of this great ancient city where you will visit the temples, enclosures, sacred fountains, terraces, etc. You will then have a free time to explore Machu Picchu.
-If you made your reservations ahead of time, you will be able to climb the Mt.
-Huayna Picchu Mountain or the Machu Picchu Mountain after your guided tour.
-After you have finished exploring Machu Picchu we will return by bus to the town of Aguas Calientes where we will take the train to Ollantaytambo and our private transportation will be wait us to take to Cusco city hotel.
+With a two-hour guided tour of this great ancient city, you will visit the temples, enclosures, sacred fountains, terraces, etc. You will then have some free time to explore Machu Picchu.
+If you make your reservations ahead of time, you will be able to climb Huayna Picchu or Machu Picchu Mountain.
+After you have finished exploring Machu Picchu, we will return by bus to the town of Aguas Calientes where we will take the train to Ollantaytambo and our private transportation to Cusco.